Export Council of Australia Administration - National Office

 Miroslav participated in short and long-term exchange student programs in Switzerland, Germany, France, Belgium, Denmark and his favourite spot in Europe - Iceland.
 He worked as a broadcast producer and copywriter.
 In 2014 he was reporting from the 64th Berlin International Film Festival.
 He finds inspiration in music, design and cross-media platforms that he’s always exploring.
 Miroslav moved to Australia in June 2016 to start working for the Export Council of Australia.

-Richelle joins the Export Council of Australia with more than 10 years’ experience in the field of Corporate Communications.
-As Special Projects & Media Manager she is the Queensland representative managing the states most prestigious Export recognition program.
+Richelle joined the Export Council of Australia in April 2014 with more than 10 years’ experience in the field of Corporate Communications.
+As the State Manager for Queensland she manages the states most prestigious export recognition program The Premier of Queensland’s Export Awards.
 Richelle also facilitates International Trade Skills education opportunities as part of the Councils key objective.

-With a Diploma in Business Marketing and a Degree in Journalism, Richelle has represented one of Australia's leading online insurance providers as the National Media and Communications Manager.
-She has also worked for Queensland's largest electricity distributor Energex, implementing major infrastructure projects with significant community impact throughout South East Queensland.
-It’s Richelle’s passion for project management that drew her to the Export Council where she enjoys stakeholder and client engagement opportunities across Queensland, New South Wales, and Western Australia.
+With a Diploma in Business Marketing and a Degree in Journalism, Richelle has represented one of Australia’s leading online insurance providers as the National Media and Communications Manager.
+She has also worked for Queensland’s largest electricity distributor Energex, implementing major infrastructure projects with significant community impact throughout South East Queensland.
+It’s Richelle’s passion for project management that drew her to the Export Council where she enjoys stakeholder and client engagement opportunities across Queensland.

 Dee-Ann Prather, Down Under Enterprises International